ozoneapi/tide-portal/docs/Help/40-faqs.md

 #### Confirmation of Funds

-Ths read/write API allow a Card Based Payment Instrument Issuer ('CBPII') to make a request to confirm funds are available.
+This read/write API allow a Card Based Payment Instrument Issuer ('CBPII') to make a request to confirm funds are available.
 This API is developed according to the Open Banking Read/Write API Specifications, see [https://www.openbanking.org.uk/](https://www.openbanking.org.uk/)

 ### What are the roles a TPP can perform?